GiridharanS1729/Portfolio/README.md

-# 🌟 Flutter Portfolio 🌟
+# 🌟 Flutter Portfolio Made By Giridharan S🌟

 Welcome to the Flutter Portfolio project!
 This README will guide you through the steps to get your portfolio up and running.
 Follow along to showcase your skills and projects in a beautiful and interactive way.